neuefische/web-exercises/sessions/js-async-functions/relay-race/README.md

 ## Notes

-- You only have to touch the `js/index.js` file.
+- You only need to touch the `js/index.js` file.